SoftwareAG/c8y-docs/src/documents/guides/concepts-guide/interfacing-devices.html.md

 Related topics can be found in the following sections:

 -   [Cumulocity's domain model](/guides/concepts-guide/domain-model), for understanding the data structures exchanged between agents and the Cumulocity core.
--   [Device integration](/guides/rest/device-integration), for understanding how to develop agent software.
+-   [Device integration](/guides/rest/device-integration), for understanding in detail how to develop agent software.
 -   [Reference guide](/guides/reference-guide/rest-implementation), for a detailed specification of the interfaces between agents and the Cumulocity core.

 # What is an agent?